Sonnet 579

 So shall we meet by light of sun or moon

-Where lyric lines of cursive lilt enthrall.
+Where lyric lilt and rousing lines enthrall.

-You are my first and ever lasting love;
+You are my first and ever lasting love—

 No rune of flesh could yet my heart so move.